 Arizona College Prep believes in fostering a climate that encourages learning and personal growth in a structured, rigorous academic environment.
-We value a commitment to excellence in all we do.
-We value active involvement in our school community.
-We value positive relationships between one another.
-We value the opportunities and challenges afforded to everyone at Arizona College Prep.
+We value a commitment to excellence in all we do, active involvement in our school community, positive relationships between one another, and the opportunities and challenges afforded to everyone at Arizona College Prep.